rust-lang/cargo/src/doc/src/reference/semver.md

 It is safe to change a generic type to a more generic one.
-For example, the following adds a generic parameter that defaults to the original type, which is safe because all existing users will be using the same type for both fields, the the defaulted parameter does not need to be specified.
+For example, the following adds a generic parameter that defaults to the original type, which is safe because all existing users will be using the same type for both fields, the  defaulted parameter does not need to be specified.

 ```rust,ignore
 // MINOR CHANGE